Visyond/website-hugo/site/content/solutions/what-if-analysis.md

       Get Results in 3 Simple Steps
 StepsBlock:
   - descr: >-
-      Import your spreadsheet to complement your existing toolkit (e.g., Excel, BI-tools) , or create one from scratch.</br></br>
+      Import your model or create a new project from scratch.</br></br>
-      Visyond will warn you if there are errors or data anomalies, and create a collaborative environment if you need to work in teams and track changes.</br></br>
+      Visyond will warn you if there are errors or data anomalies, and create a collaborative environment if you need to work in teams and track changes.
-      If you are too busy – <b>we can build a model and maintain it for you.</b>
     benefitsList:
       - text: >-
           Improve your performance without changing your workflow.